 I consider myself a student and interpreter of history, which is reflected in much of my work.
 I believe the past is our best guide to the future, because the more you understand its lessons, the more you can apply them to similar situations.
 As Mark Twain once purportedly said, “History does not repeat, but it does rhyme.”

 I am interested in the ways in which we remember, distort, and transform the past through movies, TV shows, and widely accepted facts that are not always factual.
-I have also become particularly interested in fake history, i.e. conspiracy theories, and the danger that this mindset poses to society.
-Check out my documentary on Nazi Germany, You don’t know Hitler (2006), my look at the JFK assassination, Conspiracy Theorists Lie (2015), and my new blog, nomagicbullets.org, for my thoughts on the subject.
+I have also become particularly interested in fake history, particularly conspiracy theories, and the danger that this mindset poses to society.
+Check out my documentary on Nazi Germany, You don’t know Hitler (2006), my look at the JFK assassination, Conspiracy Theorists Lie (2015), and my new blog, nomagicbullets.org, for my thoughts on these subjects.